VUZhuangweiKang/riaps-timesync/README.md

  - **ntp-standalone**: the node is synchronized to NTP with the PTP services disabled.
 This profile is intended for VM-only development, since Ethernet timestamping is not supported in most VMs.
 Needs internet access.

+- **master**: the node acts as a PTP server but is not synchronized to external sources.
+To be used in isolated deployments.
+Note: all slave nodes will be syncrhonized to this _free running_ master.

 - **slave**: the node is forced to use PTP in slave mode.
 Needs a PTP master on the local network.

 Running **tsman**: